HendRamadan1/image-processing-project-/README.md

 # DIP-Project (Digital Image Processing)

-This project demonstrates key concepts and tasks in Digital Image Processing using Python and OpenCV.
+This project demonstrates key concepts and techniques in Digital Image Processing using Python and OpenCV.
-All required operations are implemented and integrated into a single GUI interface, with input and result images displayed using subplots.
+All required tasks are implemented in a unified GUI interface, where each operation displays both input and result images using subplots.

 ---